wyswilson/language-analysis-essentials/readme.txt

 - Apache Solr for indexing and searching the Wikipedia text dump: Licensed under the Apache License 2.0.
 - Wikipedia text dump: Licensed under the GNU Free Documentation License.
 - Lang and Codec libraries from Apache Commons for string manipulation, coding and encoding: These libraries are licensed under the Apache License 2.0.

+INSTALLATION

+- Java 7 or higher is required for compiling and running the Java codes.
+If you're using the library on a Windows platform, use the build.bat and run.bat.
+Configure the paths in these two files accordingly.
+- The library depends on MySQL, Solr index of Wikipedia and WordNet for providing, storing and indexing the background knowledge used by the tools.
+Please ensure that you have the first two software installed.
+- Create a MySQL database called "lanes" and data from two tables need to be populated into "lanes".
+The first table is called "lexicon" and the SQL file containing the insert  statements is located in /data/lanes_lexicon.sql.
+The second (two-column) table called "category" is a mash up of links from Wikipedia articles to categories and from categories to categories.
+The file /data/lanes_category.sql contains only the structure of the table.
+These links can be downloaded from DBPedia.
+- A Solr instance is required to index the full text of Wikipedia.
+The Wikipedia text dump can be downloaded from Wikipedia.
+- As for WordNet, it's packaged together with LANES in /data/wnet/

 CONFIGURATION